rak3rman/mark4/nuxt/content/index.md

 guest lectures at UIC and 1 lecture internally at SpaceX](/publications) about [Exploding Chickens](https://chickens.rakerman.com) — a popular web-based card game I built with my friends during COVID-19 (with over 1,500 games played).
 We dove deep into project management, design patterns, test coverage, browser architecture, and software engineering basics.

-Exploding Chickens fanned the flames (literally) and acted as a springboard for both my professional skills and future projects.
+Exploding Chickens fanned the flames and acted as a springboard for both my professional skills and future projects.
 I now lead [Radical Platforms](https://radicalplatforms.org), a small group of highly motivated software engineers, project managers, and creatives developing incredible software products.